The Basics of Real Estate: The Beginner’s 2025 Guide

 Commercial

 Commercial real estate is real estate used for businesses.
 This could mean retail business, such as a freestanding store or a shopping mall.
 It could also mean residential buildings, such as an apartment building, office buildings, hospitals, or medical buildings.
-Commercial properties tend to be much harder to invest in alone, but real estate crowdfunding or real estate investment trusts are a great way to get into commercial real estate investing.
+Commercial properties tend to be much harder to invest in alone, but real estate crowdfunding or real estate investment trusts are a few ways to get into commercial real estate investing.

 Industrial